project-zot/project-zot.github.io/docs/articles/authn-authz.md

 In this example, five policies are defined:

--   The default policy (`**`) gives all authenticated users the ability to read or create content, while giving user "charlie" the additional ability to update content.
+-   The default policy (`**`) gives all authenticated users the ability to read or create content, while giving user "charlie" and those in "group2" the additional ability to update content.

 -   The policy for `tmp/**` matches all repositories under `tmp` recursively and allows all authenticated users to read, create, or update content in those repositories.
 Unauthenticated users have read-only access to these repositories.